 Privacy Statement - FAQ

 Does Scania share my personal data with third parties?

 To provide the best products and services we utilize our global organization and a global network of trusted partners.
-This means that we - from time to time - share your personal data (all or selected parts mentioned in the different data subject categories) within the TRATON Group, which Scania Group is part of, as well as with trusted business partners that help us.
+This means that we - from time to time - share your personal data (all or selected parts as mentioned in the different data subject categories) within the TRATON Group, which Scania Group is part of, as well as with trusted business partners that help us.

 Typical examples include:

 - when you use the Scania Web shop we share personal data with our partners that handle the Web shop.

-- we may process your personal data in IT-systems that are developed, delivered or hosted by our external IT-partners.
+- we process your personal data in global IT-systems that are developed, delivered or hosted by our external IT-partners.

 - we may use third parties to help us organize events that you participate in, to provide you with hotel, transports etc.

 - when you call our Emergency Assistance we may share your personal data with third parties for example the towing companies.

 - when our customer (either you or your employer) decides to engage a third party service provider and thus grants access to such a provider, Scania will share personal data related to the driver, vehicle, engine, trailer, superstructure or other products.

 - when we are doing research and development, we may share personal data with universities, research facilities or other trusted partners.